mSaayeh/Android-Roadmap/README.md

 - Navigation component
   - Using the Navigation graph
   - Navigating between fragments
-  - Using Drawer layout Bottom Navigation
+  - Using Drawer layout and Bottom Navigation
   - Using safe args
 - :clipboard: **Build a simple android application to apply your knowledge**